msteffan/ReactTutorial/README.md

+# Tutorial Example: React.js

+How to run this tutorial: Clone this repo!
+Hooray; that was step one.
+Then run `npm install` to get your own copy of the node_modeles.
+Next, run `node app.js` so that your server with comment data is up.
+Finally, open `index.html` in your browser.
+Then comment away!

 ## Why did you choose this subject?
 How were you first made aware of it?

 We chose to learn React.js in order to build on the concepts introduced in the mini-lesson from several weeks ago.